.

 I signed up for a couple of FREE E-mail

-My email address is being used by some spammer as his reply-to... and I'm getting tons of bounce-backs... and I'm afraid that my email address will become blacklisted...
+My email address is being used by some spammer as his reply-to address... and I'm getting tons of bounce-backs... and I'm afraid that my email address will be blacklisted.

 A. Whoever hijacked or spoofed your email address and use it as a reply to: address--victims of these new from of harassment in which fake or boogie messages was sent-out posing as the original owner of the email address by spoofing--are usually done by dissatisfied or fired employees, competitors, pranksters, junk mailers, provocateurs or due to someone computer infected with spam zombies or spambot and your email address is in their address book.

-Most mail server would have blocked your email domain by now (if not black listed already) that's one of the reasons you are getting all those bounced email.
+Most mail server would have blocked your email domain by now (if not black listed) that's one of the reasons you are getting all those bounced email.

-It is quite a lot of hassle for both party concern, since "time" is of high economic value and you are thinking of automating your contacting the mail server admin--they in turn also automate their respond--if they respond at all.
+It is quite a lot of hassle for both party concern, since "time" is of high economic value and you contact the mail server admin--they in turn automate their respond--if they respond at all.

 I got SpamCopped a couple weeks ago.